W. Edward Crockett

 W. Edward Crockett is an American businessman and politician who has served as a member of the Maine House of Representatives since December 2018.
-Elected as a Democrat, he became an independent in 2025 ahead of a campaign for Governor of Maine in the 2026 election.
+Elected as a Democrat, he became an independent in 2025 ahead of a brief campaign for Governor of Maine in the 2026 election.
 He also wrote a memoir for his father, Walter Crockett, and is the president of Capt’n Eli's Soda, a Maine-based soft drink company.

 Electoral history

 Crockett was first elected in the 2018 Maine House of Representatives election to the 43rd district as a Democrat.
 He was reelected in the 2020 Maine House of Representatives election.
 He was redistricted to the 112th district and elected to it in the 2022 Maine House of Representatives election.
 He won re-election to a fourth term in 2024.

 In July 2025, Crockett announced his intention to run for Governor of Maine in the 2026 election as an independent.
 He ended his lifelong affiliation with the Democratic Party in August 2025.
+However, Crockett failed to get sufficient qualifying signatures, and ended his campaign in June 2026.